danintel/sawtooth-faq/glossary.rst

 Z Test
     Test a block-claiming validator is not winning too frequently ZMQ (aka 0MQ, ZeroMQ)
-    Message Transport API available on Linux; used by Sawtooth Validator nodes ZKP
+    Zero Message Queue.
+A message transport API available on Linux; used by Sawtooth Validator nodes ZKP
     Zero Knowledge Proof.
 One party proving they know a value x without conveying x